ULTIMATE ELECTRIC MOTORCYCLES: The Future is electric!

 It was only a decade between two very different types of technology were used for the first time to propel a two-wheeled vehicle.
 The first record of the use of an internal combustion engine on a motorcycle dates back to 1885.
 Only ten years later in 1895, the earliest known patent for the electric-powered motorcycle was applied.
-The era of electric motorcycles was born, but the petrol fueled engines started to dominate the evolution of technology and the future of powering up most of the vehicles.
-Well, as it seems, it is time for the electric engines come back to life for the second rebirth.
+The era of electric motorcycles was born, but the petrol-fuelled engines started to dominate the evolution of technology and the future of powering up most of the vehicles.
+Well, as it seems, it is time for the electric engines to come back to life for the second rebirth.
 This time with all the prospects of taking over the leading position in the 21st century.

 In 1885, Gottlieb Daimler and Wilhelm Maybach made the first motorcycle that was powered by a petroleum internal combustion engine.
 The vehicle was built only in one example, and they named it the Daimler Reitwagen.
 Arguably being the first motorcycle in history, it would be more accurate and correct to describe it as the first motorcycle with a gasoline internal combustion engine.

 Only ten years later, in 1895, Ogden Bolton Jr. of Canton Ohio filled the first known electric-powered motorcycle patent application.
 In the same year, Hosea W. Libbey of Boston filled another application filled for an electric bicycle.
 In 1896, an English bicycle manufacturer Humber presented the first electric-powered tandem bicycle at the Stanley Cycle Show in London.
 Batteries powered it with an electric engine in front of the rear wheel.

 It took another 15 years until further breakthroughs in electric powered motorcycles were made.
 In 1911, the magazine Popular Mechanics revealed the introduction of an electric motorcycle.
 What I find amazing is the range specification of the electric motorcycle from over 100 years ago.
 With fully charged batteries, the electric motorcycle could range from 75-100 miles (120-160 km).
 Only recently, most modern technologies were able to significantly surpass these numbers.
 This only indicates that the electric engine technology fell behind into the shadows of the internal combustion engines for more than 100 years.